 Here is a helpful resource if you’re just starting from scratch and need help.

 8 WAYS WEDDING BUSINESSES SHOULD BE USING INSTAGRAM

 The goal of using Instagram is to authentically and effectively connect with and engage your target audience.
-It’s not about being trendy or cool — it’s about using tool to build your business.
+It’s not about being trendy or cool — it’s about using tools to build your business.

 While there are many ways to use this tool, here are a few ways you may have overlooked.